 The Company provides prices as are obtained from the third party external providers.
 In this respect, the price of a given Binary Option is calculated with respect to the underlying asset prices provided from external sources.
 The Company ensures that the client receives the best execution mainly by ensuring that the price provision to the client is made with reference and compared to a range of underlying price providers and data sources.
 Under certain market conditions, particularly those of high volatility and/or low liquidity trade execution of a trade may not be possible.

 All orders are placed in monetary value.
-The client will be able to place his order as long as he has enough available balance in his trading account.
+The client will be able to place his order as long as he has enough available balance in his trading account to cover the trade amount as well as the execution fee applicable for each trade.
 However, FX and CFD trades are leveraged which means a ratio is set that determines how much money a trader must actually invest in order to open a trade for certain value.
 In addition the leverage can also be expressed in term of what percentage the trader needs to invest for a trade.
 This percentage is called a margin requirement.
 In this respect the client may use margin or other Financial Instruments or borrowed capital to increase the potential return of an investment, thus using leverage.

-Furthermore, if the client wishes to execute a large size order, in some cases the price may become less favorable considering the feed obtained from its price provider.
+Furthermore, if the client wishes to execute a large size order, in some cases the price may become less favourable considering the feed obtained from its price provider.

 Prices may change over time.
 The frequency with which they do varies with different financial instruments and market conditions.
 Considering that the tradable prices which are distributed via the Company’s trading platform/terminal, technology used by the client to communicate with the Company plays a crucial role.
 For instance, the use of a wireless connection, or dial up connection, or any other communication link that can cause a poor internet connection can cause unstable connectivity to the Company’s trading platform/terminal.
 The result for the client is to place his orders at a delay and the order to be executed at a different market price offered by the Company via its platform/terminal.
 By taking into consideration potential threats and limitations of technology and communication issues, the Company seeks to provide high speed of execution to its clients.